F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

 - By default, this solution modifies the username **admin** with a password set to value of the AWS Secret Manager secret which is provided in the input **secretArn** of the parent template.

 - This solution requires Internet access for:
-  1. Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via github.com and/or cdn.f5.com).
+    - Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via github.com and/or cdn.f5.com).
 Internet access is required via the management interface and then via a dataplane interface (for example, external Self IP) once a default route is configured.
 See [Overview of Mgmt Routing](https://support.f5.com/csp/article/K13284) for more details.
 By default, as a convenience, this solution provisions Public IPs to enable this but in a production environment, outbound access should be provided by a `routed` SNAT service (for example: NAT Gateway, custom firewall, etc.). *NOTE: access via web proxy is not currently supported.
 Other options include 1) hosting the file locally and modifying the runtime-init package url and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html).*
-  2. Contacting native cloud services for various cloud integrations:
+    - Contacting native cloud services for various cloud integrations:
     - *Onboarding*:
         - [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) - to fetch secrets from native vault services
     - *Operation*:
         - [F5 Application Services 3](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) - for features like Service Discovery
-        - [Cloud Failover Extension (CFE)](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/) - for updating ip and routes mappings
+        - [Cloud Failover Extension (CFE)](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/) - for updating IP and routes mappings
     - Additional cloud services like [Private endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints.html) can be used to address calls to native services traversing the Internet.
   - See [Security](#security) section for more details.

 - This solution template provides an **initial** deployment only for an "infrastructure" use case (meaning that it does not support managing the entire deployment exclusively via the template's "Redeploy" function).
 This solution leverages cloud-init to send the instance **user_data**, which is only used to provide an initial BIG-IP configuration and not as the primary configuration API for a long-running platform.
-Although "Redeploy" can be used to update some cloud resources, as the BIG-IP configuration needs to align with the cloud resources, like IPs to NICs, updating one without the other can result in inconsistent states, while updating other resources, like the **image** or **instanceType**, can trigger an entire instance re-deloyment.
+Although "Redeploy" can be used to update some cloud resources, as the BIG-IP configuration needs to align with the cloud resources, like IPs to NICs, updating one without the other can result in inconsistent states, while updating other resources, like the **image** or **instanceType**, can trigger an entire instance redeployment.
 For instance, to upgrade software versions, traditional in-place upgrades should be leveraged.
 See [AskF5 Knowledge Base](https://support.f5.com/csp/article/K84554955) and [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more information.

-- If you have cloned this repository to modify the templates or BIG-IP config files and published to your own location, you can use the **templateBaseUrl** and **artifactLocation** input parameters to specify the new location of the customized templates and the **bigIpRuntimeInitConfig01** and **bigIpRuntimeInitConfig02** input parameters to specify the new location of the BIG-IP Runtime-Init configs.
+- If you have cloned this repository to modify the templates or BIG-IP config files and published to your own location (NOTE: CloudFormation can only reference S3 bucket locations for templates and not generic URLs like from GitHub), you can use the **s3BucketName**, **s3BucketRegion** and **artifactLocation** input parameters to specify the new location of the customized templates.
+You may also need to ensure that the user has READ IAM permissions to that bucket.
 See main [/examples/README.md](../README.md#cloud-configuration) for more template customization details.
+If you have customized the Runtime Configurations, use the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

 - In this solution, the BIG-IP VE has the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) (when **provisionExampleApp** is set to **true**) modules enabled to provide advanced traffic management and web application security functionality.